 Don’t get me wrong: I’d much rather follow Willy Wonka around his crazy factory drinking wine than snooze my way through a boring cookie-cutter tour.
 8 hours of drinking wine and listening to repetitive explanations about complicated machinery and irrigation techniques or whatever probably would have put me to sleep (which is why I never shell out for winery tours in Napa.
 Sorry, California).

 Instead, I was on the edge of my seat.
 This was like wine tasting meets adventure sports.
 Extreme wine tasting.
 Wine tasting in a haunted house.
 Wine tasting while skydiving (that one I didn’t make up.
 Our hostel actually offers a wine-tasting-while-sky-diving tour.
 Mendoza, you crazy).
 Anyway, we were riveted.

 Downing my 4th glass of wine (all before 10am, folks!), by the time we got to the eerie strobe-lit dungeon filled with ancient machinery reminiscent of the torture devices we’d seen in the Museum of the Spanish Inquisition in Cartagena, Colombia, I had moved beyond being creeped out and fully embraced Mendoza’s quirky past.

-As we all excitedly poked and prodded at a 100+ year old wooden log studded with pointy, rusted nails (apparently used for making wine, not torture) I could tell that everyone else was having a blast, too.
+As we all excitedly poked and prodded at a 100+-year-old wooden log studded with pointy, rusted nails (apparently used for making wine, not torture) I could tell that everyone else was having a blast, too.

-The highlight at Dante Robino wasn’t the torture devices or the exploding brut, but the opportunity to make our very own wine blends.
+The highlight at Dante Robino winery wasn’t the torture devices or the exploding brut, but the opportunity to make our very own wine blends.

 And by “opportunity,” I mean “competition.”